Using authority is one of the most ways to rise above the fold and get more eyes on your content. But what do you think the best approach is?

 If a person feels that the content creator needs to be more relevant, credible or authoritative, they will stop consuming your content.

 Why would someone choose your content over someone else's?
 If you're more authoritative or credible on the subject.

 More links, eventually more traffic

-If you're seen as an authority on a subject, you'll earn more links, which have the power to increase referral traffic your way, and boost your position in, e.g., search engine results pages, and SERPs.
+If you're seen as an authority on a subject, you'll earn more links, which can increase referral traffic and boost your position in, e.g., search engine results pages and SERPs.

 Increased audience loyalty

-Once your readers understand how authoritative you are, they'll be more likely to keep reading your work.
+Once your readers understand your authority, they'll be more likely to keep reading your work.

 Your content will become more powerful.

 Due to authority bias, people will eventually treat your words as disproportionately accurate and credible.

 What is content authority?